May 06 , 2021

 However, whether it’s dress shoes, sports shoes or work boots, there are a number of different design features that can become problematic for our feet.

-Here are 5 different shoe design features and the problems that come with them.
+That said, here are 5 different shoe design features and the problems that come with them.

 1. Tapering Toe Boxes

-Shoes with tapering toe boxes can cause toe deformities and contribute to many other foot problems in adults.
+Simply, shoes with tapering toe boxes can cause toe deformities and contribute to many other foot problems in adults.

 For example, deformities include bunions, crooked toes, hammer toes, ingrown toenails, shin splints and more.

-Consequently, most shoes are widest near the ball of the foot and become narrower near the toes - which is not what we want!
+Unfortunately, most shoes are widest near the ball of the foot and become narrower near the toes - which is not what we want!

-In other words, tapered toe boxes can cause us pain and problems, so you should opt for shoes that are wider near your toes to avoid these.
+Consequently, tapered toe boxes can cause us pain and problems, so you should opt for shoes that are wider near your toes to avoid these.